edenlabllc/rmk/docs/configuration/rmk-configuration-management.md

 # RMK configuration management

 To start working with Kubernetes clusters, RMK needs to initialize the configuration for the current environment.
-At the time of configuration initialization launch, the RMK prepares the state in the form of the current environment config with all the required attributes for further work.
+At the time of configuration initialization launch, RMK prepares the state in the form of the current environment config with all the required attributes for further work.
 It also downloads and resolves and installs all necessary dependencies and tools described in the [project.yaml](project-management/preparation-of-project-repository.md#projectyaml) file in the root of the project repository.